Installation and Upgrade Clean Install Windows 11

 You can enter an official Windows 7, Windows 8.1, or Windows 10 retail product key (OEM keys will not work) not currently used to activate Windows on another PC, and click/tap on Next to activate Windows 11.

-If you do not have a product key available right now, then you can click/tap on the I don't have a product key link to be able to manually activate Windows 11 later when you do have a product key.
+If you do not have a product key available right now, click/tap on the I don't have a product key link, select the Windows 11 edition you want to install at step 8.
+You will be able to manually activate Windows 11 with your product key when you want later after the Windows 11 installation has finished.

 You will not be asked to enter a product key if installing Windows 11 Enterprise.
 You will need to manually activate later after installation has finished.